FrankMartinIII/FrankMartinIII.github.io/_projects/masters.md

 I created the system using <strong>ROS</strong>, with each part of the system operating using a series of node communicating with each other over messages.

-This project was completed as a part of my master's thesis, which <a href = "https://colelibrary.idm.oclc.org/login?url=https://www.proquest.com/dissertations-theses/miniaturization-robotic-wound-closure-system-end/docview/3142495251/se-2?accountid=41461"> you can read here. </a>
+<strong>This project was completed as a part of my master's thesis, which </strong> <a href = "https://colelibrary.idm.oclc.org/login?url=https://www.proquest.com/dissertations-theses/miniaturization-robotic-wound-closure-system-end/docview/3142495251/se-2?accountid=41461"> <b>you can read here.</b> </a>

 <div class="row">